-If you only have one source of income, it is essential to have a larger emergency fund than a dual family household .
-You will need to be always prepared to lose your job – Yes, there’s Unemployment insurance – but trust me, you can’t “live” on it – And you may not Qualify for it either!
-Maximum on EI is $980 bi-weekly (Net)
+If you only have one income source, having a larger emergency fund is more essential than a dual-family household.
+You will need to be always prepared to lose your job – Yes, there’s Unemployment insurance – but trust me, you can’t “live” on it – And you may not qualify for it either!
+The maximum on EI is $980 bi-weekly (Net)

-Some Experts say 3 months of income is your goal
+- Some Experts say three months of income is your goal.

-My opinion is any “Savings” is a good saving – and a start is a start
+- I think any “Savings” is a good saving – and a start is a start.

 2. Your Self Employed

 As I mentioned earlier about Unemployment – You may not qualify to claim unemployment benefits.
-Even if you have both a “full time” job” that you pay Employment benefits and you have a side “self-employment”
+Even if you have both a “full-time” job” you pay Employment benefits, and you have a side “self-employment.”

-Self Contractors and Self Employment can cause “Feast or Famine” in your budget in any normal year – Let alone to help you during an “Extra Slump” on your employment.
+Self Contractors and Self Employment can cause “Feast or Famine” in your budget in any typical year – Let alone help you during an “Extra Slump” in your employment.

 You will probably need extra savings in your “emergency fund” or have separate savings for slow periods.